Zurili/apiv1/resources.md

 ]
 ```

-All times in UTC

-Appointment duration, post-booking script etc can be retrieved from the [Appointment Template](appointmentTemplates.md).
+Appointment duration, description etc can be retrieved from the [Appointment Template](appointmentTemplates.md).